Military & Veterans Life

 Scott spent the next year leading the Task Force.
 In September 1982, his group finally completed its work, recommending that New York City establish an official commission to build a physical memorial for its Vietnam Veterans.
 Their proposal represented an enormous step at a time when even the nation’s capital was struggling to build a Vietnam Veterans Memorial.
 More than seven years after the official end of the war, the average American citizen, New Yorkers included, just wanted to forget Vietnam.
 Moreover, there were no public funds available from the City for any memorial.

 Against all odds, the proposal was approved.
 Although busy with a Wall Street career at Lehman Brothers, Scott once again volunteered to head a commission that would oversee raising the funds for the Memorial.
-Mayor Koch appointed Scott as its Co-Chair, along with Donald Trump, of what eventually grew to be a 100-member New York Vietnam Veterans Memorial Commission, known simply as “The Commission.”
+Mayor Koch appointed Scott as its Co-Chair, along with now President Donald Trump, of what eventually grew to be a 100-member New York Vietnam Veterans Memorial Commission, known simply as “The Commission.”

 The challenge was big as there was no question that emotions surrounding the most unpopular war of our time were still strong.
 Under Scott’s leadership, the Commission developed a media campaign to raise the public’s awareness of Vietnam Veterans’ service and sacrifice.
 The campaign theme “It’s Time” – it’s time to separate the politics of war from the warrior—it’s time to simply thank those who had patriotically served their country when called to duty—it’s time to honor those who had sacrificed their lives in service to their country—was unveiled to the New York audience and potential benefactors.